shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/comparison.md

 <section>
     <h3>First meaningful paint on Mobile 3G</h3>
     <canvas data-chart="horizontalBar">
-, Native, StencilJS, Polymer, Angular Elements
+, Native, StencilJS, Polymer 2, Angular Elements
 <!-- This is a comment that will be ignored -->
 First meaningful paint (in ms), 1400, 1250, 1970, 3200
     <!--